1. Cleanliness is the best way to get rid of roaches. Mop kitchen and

 clean.
 Sweep and vacuum all floors daily.
 Be sure and clean under stove, fridge.
 Microwave and all appliances should be wiped

 clean.
-Do not store large amounts of paper or plastic bags, or soda cans.
+Do not store large amounts of paper, plastic bags, or soda cans.

 other roaches back to the bait.
 The scent of MaxForce Magnum is much stronger than other baits therefore works faster.
 The